Time To Ride Program Facility Requirements

 Overview: Professional trainers/instructors are a key component of the Time To Ride program.

 Anyone teaching mounted lessons must be a professional trainer/instructor.
 Membership in one or more organizations that either designate professional status or certify or license instructors is required.
 Membership and professional/certified/licensed status will be verified as part of the application review process.

 An initial eight-week block of lessons is required.
-The lessons must be 90 minutes to two hours in length and must include unmounted instruction as well as mounted instruction per Time To Ride’s goals and suggested curriculum.
+The lessons must be a minimum of 60 minutes in length and must include unmounted instruction as well as mounted instruction per Time To Ride’s goals and suggested curriculum.
 It is highly recommended that the lessons be at the same time each week, either after school or on the weekend.
 During the COVID-19 pandemic and resulting social distancing requirements, the in-barn/mounted instruction can be limited to 30 minutes, and the unmounted instruction can be conducted online or via print materials.

 Commercial General Liability Insurance

 You must have commercial general liability insurance, and a Certificate of Insurance (COI) must be submitted as part of the application process.
 The American Horse Council must be named as an additional insured on the COI.